⚡ Quick answer: build an ECG quality program in 5 steps

 | Reduced supply waste | $8,000–$12,000 | Fewer wasted electrodes from re-recordings |

-Against these savings, the program costs are modest: educator time (1–2 hours per staff member per year for training + audits), audit time (2–4 hours per month for the QC lead), and a one-time hardware refresh budget (typically $5,000–$15,000 depending on department size).
-Most departments see positive ROI within the first 6 months.
+Against these, program costs are modest: educator time (1–2 hours per staff member per year for training and audits), audit time (2–4 hours per month for the QC lead), and a one-time hardware-refresh budget (often in the $5,000–$15,000 range depending on department size).
+Many departments see positive ROI within the first 6 months — but the point of the table is the structure of the business case, not a promise of any specific figure.

-Before committing to a hardware refresh budget, MedLinket offers free compatibility verification (send your monitor brand and model — we identify exact-fit cables and leadwires) and clinical evaluation samples so your team can validate quality before bulk purchase.
+Before committing a hardware-refresh budget, MedLinket offers free compatibility verification (send your monitor brand and model and we identify exact-fit cables and leadwires) and clinical evaluation samples so your team can validate quality before bulk purchase.

-📧 Request Samples 💬 WhatsApp Browse Range $5M product liability insurance · 21+ years manufacturing experience · 2,000+ hospital clients in 118+ countriesFrequently Asked Questions
+📧 Request samples 💬 WhatsApp Browse range Product-liability insurance up to USD 5M · 20+ years' manufacturing experience · 2,000+ hospital clients across 110+ countries.Frequently asked questions

 How do I start an ECG quality improvement program from scratch?

 Start with a baseline audit of 100 consecutive ECGs to quantify your current error rate by category (V1–V2 placement, V4–V6 alignment, lead reversal, artifact, V4R compliance).
-This data drives everything else: it identifies your top 3 error types to target first, gives you the "before" number to measure against, and provides the case for resources from leadership.
+This data drives everything else: it identifies your top error types to target first, gives you the "before" number to measure against, and supports the case for resources.
 The first 30 days should focus on data collection, not interventions.

 How long until we see results from an ECG audit program?